Yvonne de Gaulle: Retirement and death

-Upon Charles' resignation from the presidency in 1969, Yvonne accompanied him on a retirement trip to Ireland, famous for the photos of the couple and the aide-de-camp, General François Flohic, taken on the beach.
+Upon Charles' resignation from the presidency in 1969, Yvonne accompanied him on a six-week retirement trip to Ireland, famous for the photos of the couple and the aide-de-camp, General François Flohic, taken on the beach.

-Madame de Gaulle was widowed in 1970 and entered the retirement home of the sisters of the Immaculate Conception in Paris in 1978.
-She died at the Val-de-Grâce hospital in Paris at the age of 79 on 8 November 1979.
-She was the same age as her husband had been, on the eve of the ninth anniversary of his death.
+Madame de Gaulle was widowed in 1970, but remained at the Boisserie until failing health induced her to enter a retirement home of the sisters of the Immaculate Conception in Paris in 1978.
+She died at the Val-de-Grâce hospital in Paris at the same age her husband had been at the time of his death (although her husband had died on the calendar year of his 80th birthday), and on the eve of the ninth anniversary of his death, 9 November 1979.

-She was buried at Colombey-les-Deux-Églises alongside her husband and their daughter Anne.
+She was subsequently interred at Colombey-les-Deux-Églises alongside her husband and their daughter Anne.